abnamro/repository-scanner/components/resc-backend/README.md

 <details>
   <summary>Preview</summary>
   Ensure resc database is up and running locally. </br>
-  If you have alreday deployed RESC through helm in Kubernetes, then you can connect RESC web service to database.</br>
+  If you have already deployed RESC through helm in Kubernetes, then you can connect RESC web service to database.</br>
   Open git bash terminal from /components/resc-backend folder and run below commands.

   #### Create virtual environment: